pgRouting/pgrouting/doc/planar/pgr_isPlanar.rst

    :start-after: -- q2
    :end-before: -- q3

 The new graph is not planar because it has a K5 subgraph.
+Edges in blue represent K5 subgraph.

 .. image:: images/nonPlanar.png
    :width: 45%